 Copyright © Nucleus Medical Media, Inc.

-In rare cases, a person will go into cardiac arrest (the heart stops pumping) and lose consciousness.
+In rare cases, a person will go into cardiac arrest and lose consciousness.

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 If you are having a tachyarrhythmia due to WPW syndrome, you will have normal or low blood pressure and a heart rate of 150-250 beats per minute.
 (A normal heart rate is 60-100 beats per minute.)

 If you are not having irregular heart rhythms during the exam, the results of the exam may be normal.
-In either case, an electrocardiogram (a test that records the heart's activity by measuring electrical currents through the skin) will usually show a “delta wave” that signals an extra electrical pathway.
+In either case, an EKG (electrocardiogram—a test that records the heart's activity by measuring electrical currents through the skin) will usually show a “delta wave” that signals an extra electrical pathway.

 Other tests may include: